-Did The U.S. Threaten Ecuador Over A Breastfeeding Resolution?
+Trump Administration Denies Threatening Ecuador Over A Breastfeeding Resolution

 There were some signs even before the meeting in Geneva that there might be some pushback against the original resolution.
 Representatives of some corporate interests spoke out against aspects of the resolution at a listening session hosted by the Department of Health and Human Services, said Sullivan.

-"The formula industry is a multi-billion dollar industry," said Sullivan.
+"The formula industry is a multibillion-dollar industry," said Sullivan.
 "The fact that the Trump administration would resort to bullying tactics on this seems to speak to their sort of allergies, their opposition, to anything that restricts the marketing of these products."

 Rafael Perez-Escamilla, a professor at the Yale School of Public Health, told NPR this is part of a larger trend in the current administration "to help maximize profits at the expense of public health."
-Perez-Escamilla is also a scientific adviser to the WHO on the topic of breastfeeding.
+Perez-Escamilla is also a scientific adviser to WHO on the topic of breastfeeding.

-And if the report is true, he said that this incident suggests that when countries do not fall in line with U.S. policy, "they are going to go after them and penalize them economically for doing that."
+And if the report is true, he said, this incident suggests that when countries do not fall in line with U.S. policy, "they are going to go after them and penalize them economically for doing that."
 If the incident played out the way it was presented, he said, it would show "really how irrelevant the U.S. is becoming as a key player in international forums, because it didn't work."